Skip to content

 class MyAction

-include Action
+include Axn

-# Define static fallback first
+# 1. Define static fallback FIRST (evaluated last, catches anything unmatched)

-error "Special error", if: ArgumentError
+error "Invalid input provided", if: ArgumentError

 end